 “Hi, there, Jasmine.
 Thank you for your help, sweetie.”

-“Jasmine said you have a problem with the wheel.
-Hope this can help.”
+“Jasmine said you’ve got problem with the wheel.
+Hope this helps.”
 He handed Harith the pump.

 “Thanks.”